-Melike Altınışık Architects – MAA is an architecture studio based in Istanbul, Turkey with wide experience in producing visionary and fascinating architectural projects ranging across urban design, residential, commercial, public spaces, interior and installations while making a way in product design as well.
+Melike Altınışık Architects – MAA is an architecture studio based in Istanbul, Turkey producing visionary urban design and architectural projects.

 Town-planning or urbanism is the largest and the most important scope of work to adapt to the field of architecture.

 In this city filled with heritage from the Bizantine Empire, Melike Altınışık Architects has placed itself as an established firm building the tallest tower in Istanbul.

 In this interview, Melike tells us about her passion for architecture, the fluid style of work of her studio, her sources of inspiration and the recent competition winning proposal for the Robot Science Museum in Seoul, Korea.